onikla/visual-analysis-tool/README.md

-# Visualization
+# Visual Analytic Tool
-tool for visual analytic of the relationship between alcohol consumption and life-expectancy on country-level
+tool for visual analysis of the relationship between alcohol consumption and life-expectancy on country-level

 This interfaces allows to visualize the geographical distribution of life-expectancy and alcohol consumption on country-level.